 Accessible Video Checklist

 - Closed Captions.
-All videos need synchronized closed captions (sometimes abbreviated as “CC”).
-Closed captions transcribe all spoken words as well as well as relevant non-verbal sounds (laughter and applause, for example).
+All videos need synchronized closed captions (often abbreviated as “CC”).
+Closed captions transcribe all spoken words as well as well as relevant non-verbal sounds (e.g., laughter, applause, musical cues).
 Provide the speaker’s name when there are multiple voices.
 Closed captions should always be provided to the user.
+Unlike open captions, which are permanently embedded (i.e., “burned”) into the video and cannot be turned off, closed captions can be toggled on and off, and are often customizable.
+Use closed captions instead.
+(On the other hand, subtitles are captions presented in another language.)
+You can typically upload closed captions via an .srt file.

 - Transcripts.
 In addition to closed captions, all videos also need a transcript (a written text version of everything spoken in the video).
 Visual information that is important to understanding, but not spoken-aloud, should also be described in the transcript.